lp - Literate Programming*

 it.
 After all, you don't need any markdown tool at all to read a markdown file!

-Last not least, after doing the first iteration, it became clear that Rails
+Last not least, after doing the first iteration, it becomes clear to me that

 formatting, should just be the way it is to be expected, and then actually